sahib/brig/README.md

 ## Status

-At the moment it is somewhere in the big void between proof of concept and beta release.
-**If you try it out right now, it will inevitably eat your data and possibly harm your kids.**
-You have been warned.
-I still encourage you to try
+At the moment it is somewhere in the big void between proof of concept and beta release. **If you try it out right now, it will inevitably eat the data you give it and possibly harm your kids.** You have been warned.
+I still encourage you to try it.

 This project has started end of 2015 and has seen many conceptual changes in the meantime.
 It started out as research project of two computer science